TaiDuc1001/JapanAce/README.md

 ![Untitled-2-Recovered](https://github.com/user-attachments/assets/9b2c68a8-0ba2-4655-9c7f-3ce227c8eb86)

-EngAce is a cutting-edge, generative AI-powered application designed to revolutionize the way Vietnamese learn English.
+JapanAce is a cutting-edge, generative AI-powered application designed to revolutionize the way Vietnamese learn English.
 This app provides a personalized learning experience tailored to each user's unique needs and preferences.
-EngAce combines the power of artificial intelligence with a comprehensive set of features to create an engaging and effective English learning environment.
-This repository contains the full source code, documentation, and resources for the EngAce app.
+JapanAce combines the power of artificial intelligence with a comprehensive set of features to create an engaging and effective English learning environment.
+This repository contains the full source code, documentation, and resources for the JapanAce app.
 ____________________________

 ## :raising_hand_man: Our Team